There is an ongoing four-week long curfew on the island owing to rising COVID-19 cases.

 To help you in making an informed decision, we have listed here the best hotels and resorts across Havelock Island (Swaraj Dweep).
 We have compiled this list after considering a number of parameters such as location, amenities, and distance from the beach (if any), to mention a few.

 The scenic beaches of Neil Island boast of white sands and uninterrupted views of the clear blue skies.
 It is slightly less developed, but those deciding to stay here are rewarded with untouched beaches.
-The best hotels and resorts across the island are mentioned below:
+The best hotels and resorts across the Neil Island are mentioned below: